LACMIP/emu/docs/_documentation/citing.md

 Example: "**LACMIP loc.
 2533**" or "**LACMIP locality 2533**".
 {: .notice--warning}

-If you need to request the creation of new locality numbers, contact the collections manager for a copy of the LACMIP Locality Request Form.
+If you need to request the new locality numbers, contact the collections manager for a copy of the LACMIP Locality Request Form.

 # Citing digitized collections
 If your research has benefitted from LACMIP's digitized collections data in any way, _**please**_ include the suggested citation for [our GBIF dataset](https://doi.org/10.15468/6nxzen) in your reference list.
 Collections digitization requires significant resources that can only be sustained with evidence of use through proper attribution.